derwolfi/frontend-nanodegree-arcade-game/README.md

 Gems are available in 7 different versions with different points

 ## Levels
-Level 2 comes from 50 points
+Level 2 comes from 50 points.

-Level 3 comes from 100 points
+Level 3 comes from 100 points.